QUICK SUMMARY- UPDATED COST OF LIVING IN MERIDA MEXICO

 How do costs in Merida compare to the United States?

 The Yucatan has historically the lowest wages in the country making Merida is geoarbitrage heaven.
 Your cost of living in Merida will be staggeringly affordable.
-An $840 per month budget here buys you a very comfortable life.
-That monthly budget is worth over 16,000 Mexican Pesos.
-Even if you wanted to live more lavishly, spending over $1200 per month would take effort.
+An $1400 per month budget here buys you a very comfortable life.
+That monthly budget is worth nearly 29,000 Mexican Pesos.

 Essential Living Costs | US-Portland | MX-Merida |